Information on Ankle Injuries

 - Second Degree: Ankle ligaments are partially torn and the ankle usually swells quickly.
 This sprain may require three to six weeks to return to full activity.
 There is mild instability, and pain is often present with walking and bearing weight.

 - Third Degree: This is a more serious tear of ligaments and requires six to twelve months to fully heal.
 There is often severe pain, swelling, and bruising.

 Treatments for Ankle Injuries

 - Physical Therapy (PT): Contact your health care provider for a referral to Physical Therapy at UHS.
-In PT you will learn advanced strengthening exercises to enable your return to higher level activities and to lessen the chance of re-injury.
+In PT you will learn advanced strengthening exercises to enable your return to higher-level activities and to lessen the chance of re-injury.

 - Rest: Reduce activity on your ankle and build up stress on your leg slowly and easily.
 Avoid uneven ground.
 Don’t run until you can walk without pain.
 Don’t take part in activities requiring sudden movements and turns until you can run without pain.